 What Is Checkout Abandonment and Why Is It Happening?

-Checkout abandonment occurs when an online shopper begins the purchase process but never actually completes the purchase.
-Items are often left in their virtual shopping carts and considered abandoned.
+Checkout abandonment occurs when an online shopper begins the purchase process but never actually completes it.
+Items are often left in virtual shopping carts and considered abandoned.

 If you’re a frequent online shopper at one point or another, you’ve been guilty of checkout abandonment.
 Maybe you were interrupted by a phone call from a family member, forgot about dinner in the oven, or just had a change of heart right before clicking “complete purchase” Whatever the reason – you didn’t end up buying what you intended.

 For consumers, it’s just something that happens.
 For ecommerce businesses, it’s a challenge that requires constant attention and strategic testing that aims to get shoppers to complete their purchases with online retailers fully.

 Checkout Abandonment vs. Cart Abandonment – What’s the Difference?